DataDog/dd-sdk-reactnative/docs/expo_development.md

 Your application's [development builds][3] are debug builds that contain the `expo-dev-client` package.

 1. Enable the [custom native code to run][4] with `expo run:android` and `expo run:ios`.
 2. To start using your development application, run `expo install expo-dev-client` and `expo start --dev-client`.
-This will install and start the [`expo-dev-client` package][5] to execute the added native code in dev mode.
+This installs and starts the [`expo-dev-client` package][5] to execute the added native code in dev mode.

 ### Develop with Expo Go